 Introduces the student to a broad range of social and rehabilitation services and human development concepts designed to deal with the problem of specific populations, including the elderly, children and persons with mental or physical handicaps.
 Upon completion of the human services option, the student will be aware of the demands of the human service field.
-After completing the first year of academic work, the student has the option to follow one of three academic paths: adult and family traumas, aging or developmental problems.
+After completing the first year of academic work, the student has the option to follow one of four academic paths: adult and family traumas, aging, developmental problems or addictions.